 - Have your friends and family notice any changes in you that may not notice?

-Not only is it important to see your doctor to get yourself cleared of HIV and Heart disease, it is important to establish a strong doctor-patient relationship based on trust and mutual respect.
+Not only is it important to see your doctor to get yourself cleared of HIV, Cancer, and Heart disease, it is important to establish a strong doctor-patient relationship based on trust and mutual respect.
 The doctor-patient relationship is a healing balm itself for patients.
 Once you establish this bond your doctor will celebrate your accomplishments with you and be there to listen when you are suffering as well.
 Unlike going to get your car fixed, taking care of yourself involves a relationship with another human.
 And in this relationship you will share many intimate aspects of your health and life.
 So it is important to work with a physician you trust, respect, and believe will help you.

 After your fist couple visits and your initial group of laboratory tests your physician should tell you when to come back to the office.
 If they say come back in one year, do NOT wait one year to go back to your doctor if you have a health concern or even a health question in this time period.
 Especially, in the world of Naturopathic and functional medicine, it is essential to check-in on a regular basis.

 I liken the need for establishing a healthy lifestyle and correcting diagnosed health problems to a quote I found, “The best time to plant a tree was 20 years ago.
-The second best time is now.” – Chinese Proverb
+The second best time is now”. – Chinese Proverb

-Act now for a healthier you, contact Dr. Madeira at Apollo Health Clinic for your initial consult, and remember we can work with your schedule and also offer phone consults to fit your health and wellness into your busy schedule.
+Act now for a healthier you, contact Dr. Madeira at Apollo Health Clinic for your initial consult, and remember we can work with your schedule and also offer follow-up phone consults to fit your health and wellness into your busy schedule.